 - Hit the enter key, you will be prompted for your BML network credentials

-The explorer window will now let you browse the contents of the network resource you specified, see below:
+- The file explorer window will now let you browse the contents of the network resource you specified.

 To "Map" a network drive, right click on on the share you want to map, for example "Users".
 A pop up menu will appear, choose the option to "Map Network Drive".
 A dialogue box will open.
 Choose a drive letter for the mapping and make sure that "Reconnect at login" is checked, choose "Finish".
 See below.